pyOpenSci/software-peer-review/_sources/how-to/editors-guide.md.txt

 - Check in with reviewers and authors occasionally.
 Offer clarification and help as needed.
 - Aim for ~3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
 - If a review has not been submitted after 2 weeks, ping the reviewer(s) within the review issue to ensure they are aware of the 3-week deadline.
+- If you are waiting for a maintainer to respond to you, be sure to add the label `pending-maintainer-response` to the issue.

 ### ✔️ 5.
 What to do when reviews are in